vishal-lohar/Python-portable-servers/smb-server/README.md

 -  **Go and download smb_server.py**

-Make sure to replace /path/to/shared/folder with the actual path to the share directory of your SMB server.
+Replace 'ShareName' with the desired name for the shared folder and '/path/to/shared/folder' with the actual path to the directory you want to share.

 ## How it Works
 The SMB server is implemented in Python using the impacket.smbserver.SimpleSMBServer class.
 It handles client connections, logins, and file sharing.